 Ever since I switched to Linux, it has been a productive experience throughout the last 3 years or so.
-Well, less than 3 year while using different Linux distributions, such as, Ubuntu, Linux Mint, POP OS, and Elementary OS.
-There are other distributions, but these four were the ones I have tested and still Elementary OS has been good to me.
+Well, less than 3 years while using different Linux distributions, such as Ubuntu, Linux Mint, POP OS, and Elementary OS.
+There are other distributions, but these four were the ones I have tested and still, Elementary OS has been good to me.

 As a Linux user, Linux does have limitations especially software that you want to use that doesn’t exist, one being Adobe Photoshop and Affinity Photo which are great products.
 But this should not be the only reason to not use Linux.
 I mean there are always different options if Adobe Photoshop or Affinity Photo isn’t available.
 There are always gonna be GIMP and Krita for Linux and it works similar to Photoshop or Affinity Photo.

-So let me tell you want I have so far in my setup when using Linux.
+So let me tell you to want I have so far in my setup when using Linux.
 I am currently using Elementary OS just because it looks like a MacOS but definitely different.
-Here are some software I mostly use as a web developer.
+Here is some software I mostly use as a web developer.

 - Google Chrome ( Browser )